DougBurke/sherpa-standalone-notebooks/README.md

    rather than explain why (or the differences between the various frequentist and Bayesian methods for coming up with an error estimate).

-   Last updated: September 28 2016 to use the Sherpa 4.8.2 release
+   Last updated: March 29 2019 to use the Sherpa 4.11.0 release

  - [An introduction to the Session object](http://nbviewer.ipython.org/github/DougBurke/sherpa-standalone-notebooks/blob/master/an%20introduction%20to%20the%20Session%20object.ipynb), which is a *very* brief example of how to use the Session object